yangrc1234/UE4-Details-Workspace/README.md

 ## Features
 * Any actor/component/asset is supported.
-* Save/Load/Switch multiple layouts as you want.(Including in-level actor/components).
+* Save/Load/Switch multiple layouts as you want.
+(In-level actor/components can be saved as well!).
 * Support category filtering.
-    * "Show-Only Category"(UE5) and "Hide Category" are supported.
+    * "Show-Only Category"(UE5 style) and "Hide Category" are supported.
 * PIE object auto switch.
-    * Can be turned off in settings.
+* Support Sequencer key frame button.
+    * Surprisingly UE4 doesn't automatically do this for you, if you create Details yourself.
 * Will be maintained.
     * I'm using this for serious purpose in my work.